tomeichlersmith/zen-zine/src/lib.typ

+/// the base container for a single page in the final (folded or digital) zine
+///
+/// This is an attempt to replicate the behavior of a `page` container including
+/// allowing the user to define the height, width, margins, header, footer, and
+/// page numbering.
+The one caveat to this replication is that since the zine-pages
+/// in a printer zine are rendered in their grid order (and not their final folded
+/// order), we need to manually specify the page number for a zine page.
+///
+/// -> content
+#let zine-page(
+  /// width of a page in the zine
+  /// -> length
+  width: 100%,
+  /// height of a page in the zine
+  /// -> length
+  height: 100%,
+  /// margin of each page in the zine
+  ///
+  /// Since 0.25in is a common minimum margin for printers,
+  /// this is a reasonable default.
+The "bottom" margin is
+  /// increased to make room for the page number.
+  ///
+  /// -> length
+  margin: ("bottom": 0.5in, "rest": 0.25in),
+  /// content to put on the header of each page
+  ///
+  /// overrides the page numbers.
+Pass a function
+  /// to `numbering` and use `number-align: top`
+  /// if you wish to style the page numbers in
+  /// the header in a custom way.
+  ///
+  /// -> content
+  header: none,
+  /// distance between top of page and bottom of header content
+  /// -> length
+  header-ascent: 30% + 0pt,
+  /// content to put on the footer of each page
+  ///
+  /// overrides the page numbers.
+Pass a function
+  /// to `numbering` and use `number-align: bottom`
+  /// if you wish to style the page numbers in
+  /// the footer in a custom way.
+  ///
+  /// -> content
+  footer: none,
+  /// distance between bottom of page and top of footer content
+  /// -> length
+  footer-descent: 30% + 0pt,
+  /// number for this zine-page
+  ///
+  /// if none, then the page number is not rendered
+  /// -> int
+  page-number: none,
+  /// how the page numbers should be displayed
+  ///
+  /// Passed into the Typst `numbering` function.
+  /// -> str, function
+  numbering: "1",
+  /// how to align the page numbers relative to the page
+  /// -> align
+  number-align: center+bottom,
+  /// content to put into page
+  /// -> content
+  body
+) = {
+  let numbering = if numbering == auto {
+    "1"
+  } else {
+    numbering
+  }
+  block(
+    width: width,
+    height: height,
+  )[
+    #block(inset: margin, body)

+    #if numbering != none {
+      if number-align.y == horizon {
+        error("horizon number-align is forbidden")
+      } else if number-align.y == bottom {
+        footer = if footer == none {
+          align(number-align.x + top, std.numbering(numbering, page-number))
+        } else {
+          footer
+        }
+      } else if number-align.y == top {
+        header = if header == none {
+          align(number-align.x + bottom, std.numbering(numbering, page-number))
+        } else {
+          header
+        }
+      }
+    }

+    #place(
+      top,
+      block(
+        width: 100%,
+        height: if type(margin) == length { margin } else { margin.at("top", default: margin.at("rest")) },
+        inset: (bottom: header-ascent),
+        header
+      )
+    )
+    #place(
+      bottom,
+      block(
+        width: 100%,
+        height: if type(margin) == length { margin } else { margin.at("bottom", default: margin.at("rest")) },
+        inset: (top: footer-descent),
+        footer
+      )
+    )
+  ]
+}

 /// construct an eight-page zine for the current printer page size
 ///
 /// The size of the zine pages are deduced from the current page size.